screenshot 2026 04 07 212751

 Development is not complete until it transfers across conditions.

-Coupling: How the System Develops
+Coupling and Integration: How the System Develops

-IMT does not train capacities in isolation.
+Integrated Modular Training (IMT) does not train capacities in isolation.
 It brings them into relationship through structured practice.

-- When the body relaxes, breath changes.
+• When the body relaxes breath changes.

-- When breath settles, attention stabilizes.
+• When breath settles attention stabilizes.

-- When attention stabilizes, perception refines.
+• When attention stabilizes perception refines.

-- When perception refines, integration becomes possible.
+• When perception refines integration becomes possible.

 This is why IMT does not separate meditation, internal work, and somatic training.
 Properly structured practice engages them simultaneously—developing stability, continuity, clarity, and integration together.

 What appears as method is the entry point.
+What is being trained is the system itself.

-The Structure of Development
+The Structure of Integrated Modular Training

 Training progresses through a recognizable shift.
 At first, a capacity is developed in isolation within a controlled context.
 Then it is recognized across different forms of practice.
 Finally, it stabilizes under changing conditions—movement, pressure, and unpredictability.

 This is where practice becomes reliable—not because it is understood, but because it is embodied.
+IMT becomes lived integration through the Emergent Coherence Practice Field.

-Integration is not achieved by training parts in isolation,
+Integration is not achieved by training parts in isolation, but through cycles of expansion, perception, consolidation, and embodiment across domains.

 Coherence